The History of my Mormon Heritage

 June 5, 1874- May 18, 1914

 Helfred then got pregnant with her third child.
-When Karl and Helfred found out that Helfred was expecting they married on June 14, 1937.
+When Karl and Helfred learned they were expecting, they married on June 14, 1937.
 My mother, Mette Else Hansen, was born on October 28, 1937, in Copenhagen, Denmark.

 One and a half years later, Mette got a baby brother.